Sebzdead/WormsPy/ReadMe.md

 3. Ensure only the required two cameras are connected to the computer.
 4. Identify the serial port for the XY motors and the serial port for the Z motor.
 If all three motors are connected via the same serial port, you will have to modify the `video_feed()` function in `app.py` such that only one serial port is open.
+5. Open the ZaberLauncher application, which acts as an intermediary messenger to the motors.
-5. Run StartWormSpy.bat
+6. Run StartWormSpy.bat
-6. In your browser visit `localhost:5000`
+7. In your browser visit `localhost:5000`

 ## Developer's Notes
 More information for those interested in adapting WormSpy for their use case.